cyclr/docs/pages/connector-authentication/intercom.md

 1. [Login](https://app.intercom.com/admins/sign_in?on_pageview_event=sign_in_nav) to your Intercom account.

-2. Hover over the icon in the bottom left corner and select 'Settings'.
+2. Hover over the icon in the bottom left corner and select **Settings**.

 3. From the settings page, select **Apps and integrations** > **Developer Hub**.